 Figure 1.26: Sum of the Boolean mask

-This makes sense, as with a random, equally likely choice of 5 possible values, we would expect each value to appear about 20% of the time.
-In addition to seeing how many values in the array meet the Boolean condition, we can also use the Boolean mask to select the elements of the original array that meet that condition.
+This makes sense, as with a random, equally likely choice of 4 possible values, we would expect each value to appear about 25% of the time.
+In addition to seeing how many values in the array meet the Boolean condition, we can also use the Boolean mask to select the elements of the array that meet that condition.
 Boolean masks can be used directly to index arrays, as shown here:

 random_integers[is_equal_to_3]